tytydraco/yessleep/out/Dont_light_any_fireworks_this_New_Years.md

 When I woke up, there was no screams, and my phone buzzed immediately, it knew when I was going to wake up.

-"To all survivors, please, go outside and light some fireworks, we need to be able to find you, whoever is left.
-Thanks."
+"If you are still alive, please immediately step outside and light some fireworks or make your presence known.
+Thank you."

 I shook my head, that's bullshit.
 That must be the beings, it's the aliens.
 They want to find us, they want to find the remaining people left alive.

 So to anyone still left, don't light any fireworks.
-You can't trust the EMBC, you can't trust the news, don't even trust your friends.
+I can"t trust these warnings, and don't even think that you can trust your friends.

 My mom and dad keep messaging me but I know they died, the monster's got them, I already blocked them both.